 12. Boulevard Paris 13 Open-air Street Museum

 Since 2009, the 13th arrondissement in Paris has become a beacon for urban art.
-It was made possible through an incredible partnership between Galerie Itinerrance and the district’s City Hall.
+It was possible through an incredible partnership between Galerie Itinerrance and the district’s City Hall.

 Their goal was to transform this otherwise non-touristic area into an open-air museum.
 And they did just that!
 Thanks to their collaboration, the streets have come alive with beautiful frescoes created by French and international artists.

-You’ll find about 18 murals in this area alone.
+There are about 18 murals in this area alone.
 Some notable artists include Shepard Fairey, Conor Harrington, and Triston Eaton.

 See Related: The Magic of Rainy Paris: Things to Do in the City of Love in the Rain